steelsojka/angular-modellist/README.md

 - `clone()`: Returns a new ModelList object with a cloned list
 - `getBindableList()`: Returns the array.
 Only should be used for binding
 - `pull(*)`: `(Chainable)` Removes object instances from the array
-- `merge(Array:list, [Function|String:comparator], [Function:merger])`: `(Chainable)` Merges an array of objects with the list of objects.
+- `merge(Array:list, [Object:options])`: `(Chainable)` Merges an array of objects with the list of objects.
 Useful for merging API responses while keeping the same object references.
-The comparator is used for matching 2 objects together.
+  * `[Function|String:options.comparator]`: The comparator is used for matching 2 objects together.
 It can be an ID key or a custom compare function.
-An optional merger function can be used to perform the merge.
+  * `[Function:options.merger])`: An optional merger function can be used to perform the merge.
 If omitted a default object `extend` will be performed.
+  * `[Function:options.accumulator]`: AN optional function to handle non matched elements.
+If omitted it will perform a splice of the element at it's position.

 A `length` property is also kept in sync just like native array behaviour.